Conspiracy theorist? Adam Schefter: "There are people who believe Colts' deflated footballs"

 ESPN's Adam Schefter just threw something out there that feeds into one of those theories.

 Is DeflateGate just a set up, frame-job by the bitter Indianapolis Colts?

 Put your tinfoil hat on and get ready for this one.

-ban Colts owner Jim Irsay and coach Chuck Pagano.
+Michael Hurley, columnist for CBS Boston, recently wrote a satirical piece calling for the NFL to ban Colts owner Jim Irsay and coach Chuck Pagano.
 He based his argument completely on conjecture, zero facts, exactly as the intial DeflateGate hysteria was.